yukimashita/label-studio/docs/source/guide/storage.md

 Label Studio does not automatically sync data from source storage.
 If you upload new data to a connected cloud storage bucket, sync the storage connection using the UI to add the new labeling tasks to Label Studio without restarting.
 You can also use the API to set up or sync storage connections.
 See [Label Studio API](https://api.labelstud.io/api-reference/introduction/getting-started) and locate the relevant storage connection type.

 Task data synced from cloud storage is not stored in Label Studio.
-Instead, the data is accessed using a URL.
-You can also secure access to cloud storage using cloud storage credentials.
-For details, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).
+Instead, the data is accessed using presigned URLs.
+You can also secure access to cloud storage using VPC and IP restrictions for your storage.
+For details, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storages).

 #### Source storage permissions